How to Write 1st 2nd 3rd in Excel (3 Easy Ways)

 Formatting Adding Superscripts to Quick Access Toolbar to Write 1st 2nd 3rd in Excel

-• Consequently, Excel will show the following results.
+• You will get the following results.

 Formatting Adding Superscripts to Quick Access Toolbar to Write 1st 2nd 3rd in Excel